Partners: Brian, Marc, Rick, and John

-Brian, Rick, and I spied this line from the summit of Traver Peak in mid March and made a mental note of it.
-Three weeks later our search for ski lines in good condition had not gotten any easier, so we figured we’d go with what we knew and check out Arkansas.
+Brian, Rick, and I spied this line from the summit of Traver Peak in mid-March and made a mental note of it.
+Three weeks later our search for ski lines in good condition hasn’t gotten any easier, so we figured we might as well check out Arkansas.
 Partners for this short yet rewarding day ended up being Brian and Rick, Marc the monoplanker, and Rick’s friend John whom he had met through Friends of Berthoud.

 A few grass patches forced us to remove our skis briefly, but otherwise we were able to skin all the way to the base of the chute.

 This couloir maintains a consistent 40 to 45 degree pitch for a 1,000′, and tops out at 50 or so.
 The snow was perfect for kicking steps up the chute on this day, and we knew we’d be skiing corn on the descent.